Send Noodz: A Winter-Friendly Thai Glass Noodle Salad

 She transfers the noodles into boiling water for one minute, then back again into cold.
 “That way they stay firm and keep their jelly texture,” she explains.

 The vinaigrette, which uses the same base as the pickling liquid, combines traditional Thai ingredients.
 After tossing, the final step is gently arranging the pickled bits, fresh radishes and mint atop the noodles.
 “My mom says she likes my dishes because we take more time with the steps than in Thailand,” she grins.
-“That’s why this is one of my favourite glass noodle dishes.”
+“That’s why this is one of my favorite glass noodle dishes.”